 In order to understand this, please consider the polarized comparisons of the figure below.

-The point here is that a High-Performance Leader is inherently trust-worthy and admirable, while the command and control leader smells of conceit and invites suspicion.
+However, the point here is that a High-Performance Leader is inherently trust-worthy and admirable, while the Command and Control Leader smells of conceit and invites suspicion.

 When I am asked about what the distinctive beliefs of leaders at High-Performance Organizations are, I really like to go deep into these:

 - Leadership is not about holding on to territory; it’s about letting go of ego and being your best and most authentic self.

 Authenticity is a human attribute that inspires trust.
 It’s more than just always telling the truth, it’s sharing more than what is necessary.
 It’s sincerity, transparent disclosure and courage.